casie-aviles/botpdf-llama2-chatbot/README.md

 # 🤖BotPDF
 A simple Large Language Model (LLM) chatbot project, where users can upload PDF files to receive tailored responses generated directly from the document contents.
-Built using open-source tools and technogies in a controlled, local environment since not a lot of people have access to OpenAI API keys and other paid options.
+Built using open-source tools and technologies in a controlled, local environment since not a lot of people have access to OpenAI API keys and other paid options.
+This is also to eliminate reliance on cloud services and provide an easier local set-up that should just work.

 # What I learned
 - How to use other forms of input for the LLM other than text prompts